 Trump business backlash part of ‘cancel culture,’ son says

 New York – The PGA canceled its tournament at his golf course.
 Banks say they won’t lend to him anymore.
-New York City is looking to end his contract to operate the Central Park skating rink.
+New York City is ending his contract to operate the Central Park skating rink.

 Hits to President Donald Trump’s business empire since the deadly riots at the U.S. Capitol are part of a liberal “cancel culture,” his son, Eric, told The Associated Press on Tuesday, saying his father will leave the presidency with a powerful brand backed by millions of voters who will follow him “to the ends of the Earth.”